 over the wind-swept bridges,

-through the sedentary, school-less
+through the sedentary, school-less,

-villages of the old and unwise
+villages of the retired rich

-Into the land of my enemies
+into the heart of my enemies

 where hostile witnesses abound

 Amharic text reminds us,